Fashizel/VersatileNatures/README.md

 # Crane
 Crane was made as an home assignment for a VersatileNatures

+# How to run the server?

+In this repository under the 'Server' folder you'll find everything you need in order to run the server.
+ - Run 'pip install -r requierments.txt'
+ - run 'python crane_server.py'

 # How to Install?

   - You may install the apk from app/release/app-release.apk